Krishnatripathi09/Node-Learnings-Advanced/ReadMe.md

 like skip = (page-1)*limit;
 so here if we are on page 4 so it will do 4-1 which will be 3 and then multiply by 10 so it will be equal to 30. so it will skip 30 records
+And then we have passed our skip and Limit into skip and limit functions of Mongoose.
 ```javascript
 userRouter.get("/feed", userAuth, async (req, res) => {
   try {